Chapter 1 – MURDER

 Chapter 2 – EYES OF A SPY

-Outwardly, it was indistinguishable from the many commercial structures near Wall Street, its above ground spaces bustling with businesses.
-But 90 feet beneath its foundation, embedded in Manhattan’s ancient basalt, lay a clandestine surveillance hub, actively operational on July 24, 2008—the night Charlie Bakkendorf was murdered.
+Outwardly, it was indistinguishable from the many commercial structures near Wall Street, its above-ground spaces bustling with businesses.
+But 90 feet beneath its foundation, embedded in Manhattan’s ancient basalt, lay a clandestine surveillance hub, actively operational on July 24, 2008, the night Charlie Bakkendorf was murdered.

 This underground facility housed an extraordinary electronic surveillance system known as THEATRES, masterminded by Adriano Navarro, a middle-aged former soldier turned tech architect.
 Navarro had designed it ostensibly to protect New York City from terrorism, but it also served the financial interests of a few mega-banks.
 These institutions used the system to monitor competitors and customers alike, consolidating power through omnipresent surveillance.

-The heart of THEATRES was a network of three supercomputers connected via a dense web of fiber–optic links.
-Tens of thousands of cameras, microphones, drones, and other devices streamed data into the system, their inputs processed by cutting–edge algorithms capable of outpacing an army of analysts.
+The heart of THEATRES was a network of three supercomputers connected via a dense web of fiber-optic links.
+Tens of thousands of cameras, microphones, drones, and other devices streamed data into the system, their inputs processed by cutting-edge algorithms capable of outpacing an army of analysts.
+From his vantage point above the control floor, Navarro marveled at the system’s scope, an achievement once deemed science fiction.
+With a mere keystroke, he could extract intimate details about any resident’s life: employment, finances, health records, and even personal relationships.

 Despite his pride, Navarro was a man marked by both physical and emotional scars.
 Of Italian and Greek heritage, he liked to imagine himself a descendant of the ancient Spartans, warriors renowned for their discipline and agility.
-Yet, time had diminished his actual physical prowess.
+Yet time had diminished his actual physical prowess.
 Once a lean and formidable fighter, his reflection now revealed graying temples and a bald crown.
 A bad limp, the result of a military ambush during the Gulf War, reminded him daily of his vulnerability.

 In the post-9/11 chaos, Navarro’s tactical brilliance shone.
 His emergency plans earned the support of New York’s financial elite, culminating in the birth of THEATRES.
 To sidestep constitutional challenges, its operations were privatized, ensuring no civil rights lawsuits could claim government overreach.
 By 2008, the system was an omnipresent force, logging faces, vehicles, and conversations with unparalleled efficiency.

 Navarro leaned back in his office chair, sipping coffee brought by his assistant, Susanna Maloney.
 Smart, efficient, and charming, Susanna had been his trusted aide for years.
-While her presence sometimes stirred sexual thoughts in his mind, he kept them suppressed, Navarro valued her professionalism.
+While her presence sometimes stirred sexual thoughts in his mind, he kept them suppressed.
+Navarro valued her professionalism.

 The routine evening was interrupted by a young operator with troubling news: a partial blackout of surveillance feeds in downtown Brooklyn.
 Navarro limped his way forward, following the young man as they exited to the control room.
 Moments later, they stood at the operator’s monitoring station.
+As expected, the monitor displayed a blank screen.

 Navarro sat down, adjusted the controls, and engaged the touch-sensitive zoom feature.
 The console was user-friendly, akin to a video gaming machine.
 He zoomed out until the display reverted to a map covering a large section of Brooklyn.

-"There…" the young man suggested, pointing to a specific area on the map.
+“There,” the young man suggested, pointing to a specific area on the map.

-Navarro zoomed in, and clicked on "street view," but the screen filled with static instead of a video feed.
+Navarro zoomed in and clicked on “street view,” but the screen filled with static instead of a video feed.

 It was impossible to see or hear anything.
 Navarro typed the reset protocol and waited.
 The subsystem computer rebooted rapidly, but it didn’t resolve the issue.
 The screen and speaker remained filled with static.